-Nikon D3S versus Nikon D600
+Nikon D3S vs D600

-The Nikon D3S and the Nikon D600 are two digital cameras that were announced, respectively, in October 2009 and September 2012.
+The Nikon D3S and the Nikon D600 are two digital cameras that were officially introduced, respectively, in October 2009 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D3S has a resolution of 12.1 megapixel, whereas the D600 provides 24.2 MP.
+The D3S has a resolution of 12.1 megapixels, whereas the D600 provides 24.2 MP.

-Body comparison: Nikon D3S vs Nikon D600
+Body comparison: Nikon D3S vs D600